Search: 307 results

 For the Son of Man is going to come in the glory of his Father with his angels, and at that time he will reward each one according to {what he has done}.

-"Alas for the world because of causes of falling!
-They cannot but come, but alas for each man through whom they come!
+"Woe unto the world because of such stumbling-blocks!
+They will surely come, but woe unto each man by whom they come!

 So also my heavenly Father will do to you, unless each of you forgives his brother from your hearts!"

-And when they who came to work about the eleventh hour came, they received each a denarius.
+And when those came who had been hired about the eleventh hour, they received each one a denarius.

-And when the first came, they supposed that they would receive more, and they received also themselves each a denarius.
+But when those came who had been hired first, they thought that they would receive more; and they received each one a denarius.

 But the tenants, on seeing his son, said to each other 'Here is the heir!
 Come, let us kill him, and get his inheritance.'